iconOpen Access

 5.1.1 Dataset Analysis

 In our experiments, we use the Brightkite dataset provided by SNAP, which includes the initial social network of users and their check-in records.
-In this manuscript, our primary objective is to infer the user’s primary residence address.
+In this paper, our primary objective is to infer the user’s primary residence address.
 Therefore, we first need to determine the user’s primary residence address.
 We perform clustering on the check-in coordinates of users using the Density-Based Spatial Clustering of Applications with Noise algorithm (DBSCAN) [37], and determine the center location of the largest cluster as the user’s primary residence.
 We then use reverse geocoding to convert the user’s coordinates into “Country-State-City” format.
 Due to the concentration of users primarily in the United States region, we select 30,127 users located in the United States and divide them into a training set and a test set with an 8:2 ratio for geolocation experiments.
 We summarize the information of the dataset in Table 3.
 Based on the users’ primary residence locations, we plot the geographic distribution map of the users, as shown in Fig. 3.

 images